Last Updated: July 27, 2021

 If cheap website hosting is your aim, just be sure to check the contract length because although you can get some of the best monthly prices out there, you may have to commit for up to 3 years.
 Nonetheless, their 30-day money-back guarantee is there to fall back on if you change your mind.

-The company provides a user-friendly experience, with the industry-standard cPanel for managing your site and their own Bluehost dashboard for billing and easy access to the main features.
-And, while the Bluehost doesn’t offer any true cloud hosting solutions, it has excellent uptime, uses modern SSD storage, and has some of the fastest page load speeds available.
+The company provides a user-friendly experience, with the industry-standard cPanel for managing your site and their own Bluehost dashboard.
+And, while the Bluehost doesn’t offer any true cloud hosting solutions, it has excellent uptime.
+It also uses modern SSD storage, and has some of the fastest page load speeds available.
 It also uses Cloudflare CDN for added security and speed, making the concept of cloud web hosting redundant.